harness/developer-hub/docs/troubleshooting/troubleshooting-nextgen.md

 #### Solution

 Review the container's memory usage.
-Harness recommends that you use `Xms` and `Xmx` JVM arguments to adjust the heap size of the delegate.
+Harness recommends that you use `Xms` and `Xmx` or `MinRAMPercentage` and `MaxRAMPercentage` JVM arguments to adjust the heap size of the delegate.
 You can provide these arguments via the `JAVA_OPTS` environment variable when you set up the delegate.

 ## Artifact collection